Lightning-AI/torchmetrics/README.md

 * Module metrics are automatically placed on the correct device when properly defined inside a LightningModule.
 This means that your data will always be placed on the same device as your metrics.
 * Native support for logging metrics in Lightning using `self.log` inside your `LightningModule`.
 Lightning will log the metric based on `on_step` and `on_epoch` flags present in `self.log(…)`.
 If `on_epoch=True`, the logger automatically logs the end of epoch metric value by calling `.compute()`.
-* The `.reset()` method of the metric will automatically be called and the end of an epoch.
+* The `.reset()` method of the metric will automatically be called at the end of an epoch.

 ## Build-in metrics
 * Accuracy